ku-dml/mol-infer/README.md

 To run examples, leave it blank and press enter when asked to provide input files or parameters.
 Default values will be used.

-For details about how to prepare the input files and parameters, please see the documents in each package.
+Please see the documents in each package for details about how to prepare input files and choose the proper parameters.

 ## Known Issues